Judgment Night (soundtrack): Reception

 Rolling Stone said of the soundtrack, "Judgment Nights bracing rap rock is like the wedding of hillbilly and 'race' music that started the whole thing in the first place....It's an aspiring re-birth".
 Entertainment Weekly said they "can't vouch for the film, but the album is a MUST".
 Q Magazine said the soundtrack "suggests that the future for both metal and rap as a kind of agit prop soapbox style is secure".

+Due to the success of the Judgment Night soundtrack, Walters took a similar approach to the soundtrack of the 1997 film Spawn (mixing rock/electronic) and the soundtrack of the 2002 film Blade II (mixing electronic/hip-hop).

 Score album

 Intrada released a CD of Alan Silvestri's score for the film.
 Musician said of the score, "Tear down a few walls and it's amazing what tumbles out".